 In Hoʻihoʻi you’ll not only see the island’s breathtaking vistas but also feel the heartbeat of its culture and the warmth of its people.
 It’s an invitation to experience Maui’s magic and to connect with the aloha spirit that permeates every corner of this tropical paradise.

 what about daisy ? | animated children’s book series and advocacy campaign

-What about Daisy? is a heartfelt story inspired by the author, Maryam Faresh’s, own experiences with her deaf blind dog:
+What about Daisy? is a heartfelt story inspired by the author, Maryam Faresh’s, own experiences with Daisy, her deaf blind dog:

-A deaf blind rescue dog, Daisy, is in search of her forever home.
+Daisy, a deaf blind rescue dog, is in search of her forever home.
 The colorful and impressionistic illustrations tell the same story as the text, but offer a few special hints in the beginning pages; these hints indicate that Daisy is a little more special than the other dogs at her rescue facility.
 Using a repetitive phrase: What about Daisy?, Author, Faresh encourages readers to experience empathy for Daisy.
 This repetitive phrase also allows young readers to stay connected to the purpose of the book the search for Daisy’s forever home and it also builds anticipation and hope.
 The book offers opportunities for young readers to raise questions about special needs, and increases awareness in the areas of self-acceptance, acceptance of others, and the importance of friendship.
 Proceeds from the What About Daisy? book sales goes to charities for both deaf blind children and special needs pets in need of adoption.
 Emerging World Project has animated this book into video with gorgeous narration by s2.1 podcast guest, Greta Mae and an advocacy campaign voiced by VO artist, Lisa Lynn.

 What about Daisy ? © Written by Maryam Faresh w/ original illustrations by Gail Suzanne Weissman, MFA.